asedmammad/visiwise-tracking-assignment/interview-assignment.md

 - Scrape the author's *birthdate* and *birth location*.
 - Add this data to your Author objects in the database.

-### 4. Create a Management Command

-All of your scraping logic must be encapsulated within a Django management command.
-- Create your command in `scraper/management/commands/scrape_quotes.py`.
-- The command should be executable by running `python manage.py scrape_quotes`.

 ---

 ## ⭐ Requirements

 1. *Language & Framework:* All code must be written in *Python* and operate within the provided *Django project*.
 2. *Data Storage:* You *must* use the Django ORM to save data.
-3. *Idempotency:* The command must be *idempotent*.
-If the command is run a second time, it must *not* create duplicate entries for quotes, authors, or tags.
+3. *Idempotency:* The scrape code must be *idempotent*.
+If the code is run a second time, it must *not* create duplicate entries for quotes, authors, or tags.
 4. *Error Handling:* Author detail pages may occasionally be missing data (e.g., no birth location).
 Your script must handle these cases *gracefully* (e.g., saving `None`/`NULL`) and continue scraping without crashing.
 5. *Libraries:* You are free to use libraries like `requests` and `BeautifulSoup4`.
 You *must* list any external libraries you use in a `requirements.txt` file.
 6. *Documentation:* You must provide a brief explanation (either as comments in your script or as a separate `README.md` file or at least prepare for a verbal description) documenting: